Analysis | The worst defenses of Trump on the Capitol riot

 Another prevalent argument is that the increasing evidence of preplanning by some involved in the attempted insurrection suggests Trump didn’t actually incite them.

 This is, in many ways, a straw-man argument.
-Whether Trump bears any responsibility for his comments at the rally that preceded the storming of the Capitol on Jan.
-6, that’s hardly the only thing he did which has been cited as a cause.
+Whether Trump bears any responsibility for his comments at the rally that preceded the storming of the Capitol, that’s hardly the only thing he did which has been cited as a cause.

-“If these federal law enforcement agencies had prior knowledge that this was a planned attack then POTUS didn’t incite anything,” said Trump’s son, Donald Trump Jr.
+“If these federal law enforcement agencies had prior knowledge that this was a planned attack then POTUS didn’t incite anything,” said Trump Jr.

 “How does the President incite an attack that was preplanned and already underway before his speech was concluded?”
 Rep. Scott Perry (R-Pa.) asked rhetorically Wednesday.